 This is why it is important to understand all the aspects of commercial leasing before you decide to sign a long-term lease.
 Let's imagine for a moment that you have to get out of your commercial lease before your term is up and you don't have any options to utilize to help you with your situation.

 Be upfront with your landlord and ask him or her to cancel your lease early.
 Provide written documentation that you need to break your lease sooner than you had anticipated.
 They may consider putting your commercial property on the market for a higher rent if the market is doing reasonably well.
 However, the landlord may charge you for the remainder of the rent that is owed to them unless you come to an agreement.
 You will need to take legal action to protect your business and yourself if the situation gets out of hand with your landlord.

 Fortunately, your state's rental laws may be on your side by requiring your landlord to reduce his losses by finding another tenant to rent his commercial property.
 Always check with your state's laws to stay educated on the matter.
 You can always help your landlord find another tenant to replace you to maintain a good relationship during this time.
 However, your landlord could still consider taking legal action against you.
 If they do, you will need to find the right attorney to help you with your case.
 Consider all of your options before you decide to cancel your commercial lease.

 If you need help with breaking your commercial lease, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.